rgparkins/Httpstub/README.md

 ### POST

-You can POAT any data to any path in your uri.
+You can POST any data to any path in your uri.
 Any duplicate path will be overwritten with the data posted

 For example, POST `users/1` can be found under the GET `users/1`